SpaceG/spaceg.github.io/_posts/2015-09-30-raspberrypi-set-up-macosx-vnc-ssh.markdown

 I have done this Documentation after someone asked me about it on Instagram.

+Step by Step.

+First Open your Terminal in Mac Osx.
+Then Type

+1. <code> ping raspberrypi.local </code>

+After Ping your Network, do you will get your current <strong> IP </strong> from the Mac.
+Not the IP from your Provider.
+Then go forward in the same Terminal Window, type your <strong> ssh pi@raspberrypi.local </strong> the Promp with your Enter Taste.

+2. <code> ssh pi@raspberrypi.local </code>

 <!--
 <div style="overflow:auto; height=200; width=100%;">
 <pre style="color:black;background:white;"><pre>